 Joy in the Moment

-Joy Pape, FNP, CDCES, CFCN is a board-certified nurse practitioner who believes in and practices holistic health and healing.
-She is a board-certified diabetes care and education specialist, and foot care nurse.
+Joy Pape, FNP-CDCES, CFCN is a board-certified nurse practitioner who believes in and practices holistic health and healing.
+She is a board- certified diabetes care and education specialist and also specializes in weight management.
 She practices at the Comprehensive Weight Control Center at Weill Cornell Medicine and New York Presbyterian.
 She also has a private practice located in the West Village.